Keysborough South Community Hub Concept Image 1

 What will be the operating hours of the community hub?

 The hub will be open after-hours and on weekends, in line with other similar Council / community facilities.
-However, the exact operating hours will subject to the Hub’s Management and Operational Plan (to be undertaken in 2022) and will consider the specific needs of the local community in addition to the impact on neighbouring properties.
+However, the exact operating hours be based on feedback from the community during consultation activities and will consider the specific needs of the local community in addition to the impact on neighbouring properties.

 What will happen to the off-leash dog park?